General Terms and Conditions for Skillz Middle East and www.skillzme.com

 9. Documentation and instruction

-9.1 Together with the agreed service, the supplier provides the client with a complete, copyable documentation in electronic or paper form in the agreed languages and number.
+9.1 Together with the agreed service, the supplier provides the client with complete, copyable documentation in electronic or paper form in the agreed languages and number.

 9.3 Where agreed and against separate payment, the supplier conducts an initial instruction to be determined according to the scope and target audience.